singh-man/books/crackingTheCoding/06_mathAndLogicPuzzles.md

 From start  to end,  our approach is as follows:

 1. Light rope 1 at both ends and  rope 2 at one  end.
 2. When  the  two flames  on Rope 1 meet, 30 minutes will have  passed.
-Rope 2 has 30 minutes left of burn­ time.
+Rope 2 has 30 minutes left of burntime.
 3. At that point, light Rope 2 at the other end.
 4. In exactly fifteen minutes, Rope 2 will be completely burnt.